Review – Garmin Edge 520 Plus

 The Edge feels solid and beefy.
 No, not heavy (for you weight weenies out there) – it’s only 2.2 ounces (62.5 grams).
-It’s not heavy, but looking at it you can almost expect it to be lighter than it is; being packed with electronics, memory, heavy-duty battery, and various electronics and physical switches.
-The Wahoo Elemnt for example, is about 93 to 104 grams (depending on who you talk to).
+It’s not heavy, but looking at it you can almost expect it to be lighter than it is; is packed with electronics, memory, a heavy-duty battery, and various electronics and physical switches.
+The Wahoo Elemnt for example is about 93 to 104 grams (depending on who you talk to).

 The Edge 520 Plus came out in mid-2018, while it’s older originator the 520 had previously been released in mid-2015.